teamroyalcoder/get_content_mime_type/README.md

 <pre>
-Using this simple [ you can say bigger one 🤪 ] function, you can extract or get the mime type of a file or you can say content.
+Using this simple [ you can say bigger one 🤪 ] function, you can extract or get the mime type of a file or you can say content using PHP.
 But before for using this function you might have need done some pre-configuration, like you have to sure that you turned or configured curl extension, filesystem releted extension and finfo extension in php.ini file.